mer-hybris/hadk.sailfishos.org/setupsdk.rst

 * **android-tools-hadk** contains tools and utilities needed for working with the Android SDK
-* **tar** is needed to extract the ubu-chroot image
+* **kmod** is needed by mic's qemu to build the image

 .. code-block:: console

   PLATFORM_SDK $

   sudo zypper ref
-  sudo zypper in android-tools-hadk tar kmod
+  sudo zypper in android-tools-hadk kmod

 We strongly encourage all porters to use at least 3.0.0.8 Platform SDK.
 Use ``sdk-manage`` command to upgrade your toolings and targets, or create from new